 (b) Control of controllable account and controllable payment intangible.
-A secured party has control of a controllable account or controllable payment intangible if the secured party has control of the controllable electronic record that controllable electronic record that evidences the controllable account or controllable payment intangible.
+A secured party has control of a controllable account or controllable payment intangible if the secured party has control of the controllable electronic record that evidences the controllable account or controllable payment intangible.

-NEW SECTION.
-Sec.
+$\underline{\text{NEW SECTION.}}$ Sec.
 906. A new section is added to chapter 62A.9A RCW to read as follows:

-9-107B: NO REQUIREMENT SECTION ACKNOWLEDGE OR CONFIRM; NO DUTIES. (a) No to acknowledge.
-A person that l under RCW 62A.9A-104 or requirement has control 62A.9A-105 or section 904 of this act is not required to acknowledge that it has control on behalf of another person. (b) No duties or confirmation.
-If person acknowledges that it has or will obtain control on behalf of another person, unless the person otherwise agrees or law other than this article otherwise provides, the person does not owe any duty to the other person and is not required to confirm the acknowledgment to any other person.
+SECTION 9-107B: NO REQUIREMENT TO ACKNOWLEDGE OR CONFIRM; NO DUTIES. (a) No requirement to acknowledge.
+A person that has control under RCW 62A.9A-104 or 62A.9A-105 or section 904 of this act is not required to acknowledge that it has control on behalf of another person.

+(b) No duties or confirmation.
+If a person acknowledges that it has or will obtain control on behalf of another person, unless the person otherwise agrees or law other than this article otherwise provides, the person does not owe any duty to the other person and is not required to confirm the acknowledgment to any other person.

-Sec.
-907. RCW 62A.9A-203 and 2012 c 214 s 1503 are each amended to read as follows:
+$\bf Sec.~907.~$ RCW 62A.9A-203 and 2012 c 214 s 1503 are each amended to read as follows:

-- (a) $\mbox{\bf Attachment.}$ A security interest attaches to collateral when it becomes enforceable against the debtor with respect to the collateral, unless an agreement expressly postpones the time of attachment. - (b) Enforceability.
-Except as otherwise provided in subsections (c) through (i) of this section, a security interest is enforceable against the debtor and third parties with respect to the collateral only - (1) Value has been given; - (2) The debtor has rights collateral or the power to transfer rights in the collateral to a secured party; and - (3) One of the following conditions is met: - (A) The debtor ((authenticated))signed a security agreement that provides a description of the collateral and, if the security interest covers timber to be cut, a description of the land concerned; - (B) The collateral is not a certificated security and is in the possession of the secured party under RCW 62A.9A-313 pursuant to the debtor's security agreement;
+- (a) Attachment.
+A security interest attaches to collateral when it becomes enforceable against the debtor with respect to the collateral, unless an agreement expressly postpones the time of attachment. - (b) Enforceability.
+Except as otherwise provided in subsections (c) through (i) of this section, a security interest is enforceable against the debtor and third parties with respect to the collateral only if: - (1) Value has been given; - (2) The debtor has rights in the collateral or the power to transfer rights in the collateral to a secured party; and - (3) One of the following conditions is met: - (A) The debtor has ((authenticated)) signed a security agreement that provides a description of the collateral and, if the security interest covers timber to be cut, a description of the land concerned; - (B) The collateral is not a certificated security and is in the possession of the secured party under RCW 62A.9A-313 pursuant to the debtor's security agreement;